-4.2.4 Histological type of carcinoma
+4.2.3 Histological type of carcinoma

 These guidelines specifically apply to conventional squamous cell carcinomas.
-Subtypes of squamous cell carcinoma (such as papillary, verrucous, basaloid, adenosquamous, acantholytic and spindle cell carcinomas) should be recognised16 and listed in the core dataset and potential prognostic implications noted in the 'Comments' sections.
-Basaloid squamous cell carcinomas tend to present with more extensive disease but are also more radiosensitive than conventional squamous cell carcinomas and should be diagnosed using standard criteria.16-17
+Subtypes of squamous carcinoma, such as papillary, verrucous, basaloid, adenosquamous, acantholytic and spindle cell carcinomas, should be recognised25 and listed in the core dataset and potential prognostic implications noted in the 'Comments' sections.
+Basaloid squamous cell carcinomas tend to present with more extensive disease but are also more radiosensitive than conventional squamous cell carcinomas and should be diagnosed using standard criteria.25-26 The classification of nasopharyngeal carcinomas is described in section 4.2.4.